benzman81/homebridge-nukiio/README.md

 Nuki.io support for Homebridge: https://github.com/nfarina/homebridge

 #Current state
-The plugin is currently under heavy development, as the plugin development started based on a dummy server faking a nuki Bridge.
+The plugin is currently under heavy development, as it needs to be better balanced with the hardware brige.
-Now, since I received the hardware bridge, there has been a lot of issues that I am currently still working on.
+Currently there is still an issue where the state of a door might be displayed wrong in the app if it was open and a state change occurs through webhook or a door with door latch.
-But in the end I always try to provide a "mostly" working version.
-Currently there is still an issue, where my hardware bridge is doing a restart when I open the Home-App once in a while and doors with door latches do not work well.
-All issues are in work.
+The restart issue of the bridge seems to be fixed by firmware update 1.2.9.

 # Configuration
 Example config.json: